cwarden45/DTC_Scripts/All_of_Us/README.md

 **Result**: *"We did **not** find anything significant for your health in the genes we looked at."* (**bold font** added by me)

 I **expanded** the details when [creating the uploaded PDF](https://github.com/cwarden45/DTC_Scripts/blob/master/All_of_Us/Hereditary%20Disease%20Risk%20-%20230408.pdf), in order to see the **list of genes** tested and **limitations in the results**.

+I think an **important additional detail** is that if you *do* have a positive result, then you are given access to discuss your results with a **genetic counselor.**  However, with my negative results, I did not do this.